Seamless Multimodal Transportation Scheduling: Numerical Evaluation

 \subsection{Effect of time-window variation on solutions}

 This subsection provides an analysis of how varying the time window affects the solutions obtained.
 In particular, we consider the solution time and quality of solutions obtained over all instances tested, for $\timewindow = 5$ and $\timewindow = 10$.

-The scatter plot in Figure~\ref{fig:TWChange} provides an indication of the difference of the quality of the solutions and the solution times required for \textbf{BP}.
-The coordinates of every dot corresponds to the number of CV trips and the total passenger travel time in the solutions obtained.
-The size of the circle corresponds to the average solution time over all instances tested.
-The instances are broken up by time window, colored blue for $\timewindow=5$ and orange for $\timewindow=10$.

-This plot show that the quality of the solutions obtained are only marginally different when we widen the time windows.
-Averaged overall instances, the number of CV trips is 888 and 877 and the total travel time is 213,239 and 198,406, for $\timewindow = 5$ and $\timewindow = 10$, respectively.
-This represents a decrease in number of CV trips of 1.21\% and a decrease in total travel time of 6.96\%.
-The increase in solution time is much more substantial, increasing from 68.24 to 153.32 seconds, on average, a 123.21\% increase.
-This indicates that allowing more flexibility in arrival time constraints makes the problem significantly harder, but results in slightly better operational decisions.
-This therefore indicates that an operator might try to solve the problem with relatively large time windows, but then decrease this flexibility should solutions need to be obtained is less computational time.
+In general, the quality of the solutions obtained are only marginally different when we widen the time windows.
+Averaged over all instances, the number of CV trips is 888 and 877 and the total travel time is 213,018 and 198,535, for $\timewindow = 5$ and $\timewindow = 10$, respectively.
+This represents a decrease in number of CV trips of 1.21\% and a decrease in total travel time of 6.80\%.
+The increase in solution time is much more substantial, increasing from 14.44 to 40.05 seconds, on average a 177.41\% increase.
+This indicates that allowing more flexibility in arrival time constraints makes the problem significantly harder, but results in slightly better operational decisions and so an operator might try to solve the problem with relatively large time windows, but then decrease this flexibility should solutions need to be obtained expediently.